MrSjodin/docker-elk-compose/README.md

 3. Bring up the containers using `docker-compose up -d` standing in `./docker-elk-compose/`

+4. The password for `kibana` user as well as enrollment token for enrolling Kibana is automatically generated.
+To fetch these, you need to open the logs using `docker logs elasticsearch`.

+> :bulb: You might need to scroll up a bit in the logs to find the password and enrollment token

+> :heavy_exclamation_mark: The generated password and enrollment token will only be logged once at the first startup

 ## Verify installation

 In order to verify, you can take the following steps:

 * `docker ps` should list the three containers; elk-kibana, elk-logstash and elk-elasticsearch
 * `telnet localhost 514`, `telnet localhost 5000`, `telnet localhost 5601`, `telnet localhost 9200`, `telnet localhost 9300` should all result in successful connections
-* Browsing to `http://localhost:5601/` should present you the Kibana frontend after a few minutes of initialization - [How to connect to Kibana][connect-kibana]
+* Browsing to `http://localhost:5601/` should present you the Kibana frontend after a few minutes of initialization (using password and token fetched in step 4 above) - [How to connect to Kibana][connect-kibana]

 ## Getting data into Elasticsearch index